mhaseebaslam/Frontend-Projects/frontend projects showcase/01 Single-Page CV/README.md

 ## License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available under the **[MIT License](https://opensource.org/license/mit)**.
 Feel free to modify and use it as per your requirements.